XGIMI AURA 2 Projector Review

 XGIMI Horizon S Max

 It's very close, but the XGIMI Horizon S Max is a bit better than the XGIMI AURA 2.
-They're very similar in terms of image quality, but the Max has the edge in colors.
+They're very similar in image quality, but the Max has the edge in colors.
 Its biggest advantage over the AURA 2, however, is in portability: the AURA 2 is a massive unit, while the Max is smaller and has a fully rotating stand.

 NexiGo Aurora Pro